Navigatron/notes/content/envi/index.md

 SEP 19 - no notes - Wealth Inequality

 [SEP 21 - Here come the greenhouse gasses](./notes/SEP21.md)

+SEP 24 - no notes - Adding this line on December 4th, not sure what happened here.

 SEP 26 - no notes - Chasing Coral day One